Please read through the following information, which explains the adoption process and should hopefully answer any questions you may have.

 Finding the Right Match

-When we receive your form, the information will be checked against the assessed needs of the animal you are interested in if you have specified one.
-One of our staff may ring you to discuss any specific points.
-If both parties agree that your home may be suitable, a video call can be arranged to introduce you to the animal you have chosen.
+When we receive your form, the information will be checked against the assessed needs of the animal you are interested in.
+One of our staff may ring to discuss any specific points.
+If both parties agree that your home may be suitable, a video call may be arranged to introduce you to the animal or an appointment offered to meet in person.

-If you have a resident dog or one that visits your home regularly and are looking to adopt a dog, you will also need arrange a “dog meet” to take place in an outdoor area at the Centre.
+If you have a resident dog or one that visits you regularly and are looking to adopt a dog, you will also need arrange a “dog meet” at the Centre.
 We request you please bring the vaccination card for your current dog to this appointment.

-If you have not specified an animal currently in our care, the application will be stored electronically and will be given “tags” which help us narrow down the search range when looking for specific homes.
-Please give as much detail as possible.
+If you have not expressed interest in a specific animal, your application will be stored electronically and will be given “tags” to filter the search criteria when we have animals looking for specific homes.

 Making the Decision